Who can apply for these programs?

 Where do I get an ID card?

-Your SUNY Delhi ID card can be obtained from your faculty advisor after the second week of classes which will enable you to gain access to events and services at the Delhi campus and the SCCC Library and Computer Rooms.
+Your SCCC student ID can be updated to include Delhi by taking the card and your class schedule to the SCCC bookstore.
+This will give you access to events and services at the Delhi campus and the SCCC Library and Computer Rooms.

 What if I have to withdraw from a course?